CH-Earth/CWARHM/3b_parameters/MODIS_MCD12Q1_V6/1_download/README.md

 ```

 **_Note: given that these passwords are stored as plain text, it is strongly recommended to use a unique password that is different from any other passwords you currently have in use._**

+## Download run instructions
+Execute the download script and keep the terminal or notebook open until the downloads fully complete.
+No manual interaction with the https://urs.earthdata.nasa.gov/ website is required.